Ngäbe-Buglé Comarca: Physical geography and climate

 Ngäbe-Buglé comarca is characterized by mountainous terrain, steep slopes and generally nutrient poor soil with high rock content, all characteristics that make farming difficult.
 On the Caribbean slope there is no dry season and tropical forest dominates the landscape; on the Pacific slope there is a windy dry season (December to April) and a wet season.
 As a result of greater seasonal variation, there are more localized geographies on the Pacific slope and vegetation consists of grasses mixed with tropical forest cover.
 Small perennial streams and larger rivers run on both sides of the continental divide and are used for bathing, laundry, and drinking.
 In the region most travel is done on foot or horseback as there are few year-round access roads leading into the comarca (the first ever starting out as a mine access road that runs up to Buäbti and continues to Escopeta, the location of the Cerro Colorado mine) from San Felix, a city connected to the interamericana highway via Las Cruces.

 Cultural groups

-Although closely associated and collectively referred to as the Guaymí, the Ngäbe and Buglé are two separate linguistic/indigenous groups whose languages are mutually unintelligible.
+Although closely associated and collectively referred to as the Guaymí, their colonial name, the name Ngäbe-Buglé is now preferred.
+The Ngäbe and Buglé are two separate linguistic/Indigenous groups whose languages are mutually unintelligible.
 The larger group, the Ngäbe, speak Ngäbere, while the smaller group, the Buglé, speak Buglére; both are members of the Chibchan language family.
-Collectively, these two groups make up the largest indigenous population in Panama.
+Collectively, these two groups make up the largest Indigenous population in Panama.
 Note the difference in spelling of Ngäbe and Ngöbe; the two variations depend on local dialects.
 The vowel low-back-rounded sound indicated by ä does not exist in Spanish and is confused with "o".
 (Since newspapers know the vowel should have a dieresis on it they often misspell it as "ö".)
 The sound represented by "ä" is virtually similar to the sound "aw" in the word "saw".
 The spelling Ngäbe, used here, is the more widely spread (/correct) spelling in Ngäbere.